madelinecr/rblog/README.md

 # README

-RBlog is the software that runs my blog, bpace.info
+RBlog is the software that will eventually run my blog, bpace.info.
+Even further down the road it has plans of being a generic blogging platform for anybody to use.

 ## Run Server